 Make kimchi with summer cucumbers.
 It’s easy, crisp, crunchy and deliciously refreshing!

 If you ask me which is the easiest kimchi you can try to make this summer, I’d say this cucumber kimchi (oi kimchi, 오이김치)!
-It’s summer, and we all should be eating more cucumbers.
-This recipe is super easy!
+It’s summer, which means we should all be eating more cucumbers.
 Simply cut up the cucumbers, salt briefly, and then mix with the seasoning!

 Because the cucumbers are cut similar to cubes, this cucumber kimchi is also called oi kkakdugi (오이깍두기), named after cubed radish kimchi — kkakdugi.